Why PCD?

 In your second year, depending on your area of interest, you can deepen your understanding in one of the three key sectors of the growing care economy:

-• Seniors: Get acquainted with the challenges faced by our seniors and develop programmes that facilitate active ageing.
+- Seniors: Understand the challenges faced by our seniors to develop programmes that facilitate active ageing.

-• Disabilities: Gain perspectives of persons with disabilities to co-create innovative solutions and raise awareness on inclusivity.
+- Disabilities: Gain perspectives on the world of persons with disabilities to co-create innovative solutions and raise awareness on inclusivity.

 Customise Your Learning

-In your final year, you also get to customise your learning journey by choosing to go on a one-year internship or a six-month internship coupled with a Final-Year Project or elective modules.
-Our leading partners that offer enriching internship opportunities include a spectrum of public sector agencies, private corporations and social and community organisations such as Deloitte, Fei Yue Community Services, Metropolitan YMCA, Ministry of Family and Social Development, National Youth Council and Sodexo.
+In your final year, choose to go on a one-year internship or a six-month internship coupled with a Final-Year Project or elective modules.
+Our leading partners offering enriching internship opportunities include public sector agencies, private corporations, and social and community organisations such as Deloitte, Fei Yue Community Services, Metropolitan YMCA, Ministry of Family and Social Development, National Youth Council and Sodexo.

 Further Studies

-Graduates may pursue further studies at institutions of higher learning, both locally and overseas.
-As PCD is a broad-based diploma, graduates have a wide array of study choices, including those in psychology, social sciences, humanities and business.
+Graduates may pursue further studies at both local and overseas universities.
+As PCD is a broad-based diploma, graduates have a wide array of choices, including programmes in fields such as psychology, the social sciences, humanities and business.

 The following universities grant advanced standing to PCD graduates: